 The FLC 36XX configuration is preset from the factory.
-Configuring the system will only be necessary if the controller PCB1 board ever needs replacing or other power converters are added to the existing system.
-The configuration steps below describe the process utilizing the controller display and user interface.
-The power converter's Micro/Filter PCB2 SW1 configuration (Figure 2-4) and the Addressing Rotary switch selection should be confirmed before proceeding with configuration of the controller.
+Configuring the system will only be necessary if the controller PCB1 board ever needs replacing or other Power Converters are added to the existing system.
+The configuration steps below describe the process utilizing the Controller Display and User Interface.
+The Power Converters Micro/Filter PCB2 SW1 configuration (Figure 2-4) and the Addressing Rotary switch selection should be confirmed before proceeding with configuration of the Controller.
 Always power cycle the controller after any changes if the configuration has to be adjusted.

-- From the Main Screen push the OK/NEXT button and "DIAG" will display - Scroll through the options using the DOWN ▼ button until "CONFIG" is displayed. - Press OK/NEXT - The current configuration will be displayed.
-To change, press OK/NEXT button. - "TYPE DUAL, WHITE or RED will be displayed depending on present configuration. - Press the DOWN ▼ button until the correct system type is displayed and press OK/NEXT button - "BEACONS" will flash followed by a number (The number designates the number of beacons the controller should be monitoring) Press UP ▲ or DOWN ▼ until the desired number of beacons is displayed and press OK/NEXT. - "MKR TIER" will flash followed by a number (The number designates the number of marker tiers the controller should be monitoring) Press UP ▲ or DOWN ▼ until the desired number of tiers is displayed and press OK/NEXT. - "PER TIER" will flash followed by a number (The number designates the number of LED markers the controller should be monitoring on each tier) Press UP ▲ or DOWN ▼ until the desired number of markers is displayed and press OK/NEXT. \ - "PEC ALRM" Will flash followed by "ENABLED" or "DISABLED".
-Press UP ▲ or DOWN ▼ until the desired setting is displayed and press OK/NEXT.

-• "CFG DONE" will flash followed by the text "HIT BACK" prompting the user to return to the Main Screen.
+- From the Main Screen push the OK/NEXT button and "DLC MENU" will display - Scroll through the options using the DOWN ▼ button until "CONFIG" is displayed. - Press OK/NEXT - The current configuration will be displayed.
+To change press OK/NEXT button - "TYPE DUAL, WHIT or RED will be displayed depending on present configuration. - Press the DOWN ▼ button until the correct system type is displayed and press OK/NEXT button - "BEACONS" will flash followed by a number (The number designates the number of Beacons the controller should be monitoring) Press UP ▲ or DOWN ▼ until the desired number of Beacons is displayed and press OK/NEXT. - "MKR TIER" will flash followed by a number (The number designates the number of Marker Tiers the controller should be monitoring) Press UP ▲ or DOWN ▼ until the desired number of Tiers is displayed and press OK/NEXT. - "PER TIER" will flash followed by a number (The number designates the number of LED Marker Bulbs the controller should be monitoring on each Tier) Press UP ▲ or DOWN ▼ until the desired number of Markers is displayed and press OK/NEXT. - "CONFIG DONE" will flash followed by the text "HIT BACK" prompting the user to return to the Main Screen.
 Press the Cancel/Back button.

-\ White only systems and stand alone dual beacon with no markers installed with the system will not have these menu options Table 1-9 - Alarm Definitions
+White Only Systems and stand alone Dual Beacon with no Markers installed with the system will not have these Menu Options

-Alarm Description PC(X) NITE Indicates a night beacon failure on a slave power converter.
-The last digit will change reflecting the failed power converter.
-PC(X) AOL / PC1 NITE Indicates a night beacon failure on the designated AOL (Uppermost) beacon and the system is in low intensity white night MKRT(X) Indicates a marker failure on a specific tier.
-If multiple tiers are installed the last digit will change to that designated tier number PC(X) DAY Indicates a day beacon failure on a slave power converter.
-The last digit will change reflecting the failed power converter.
-PEC ERR Indicates an alarm on the photocell.
+Alarm Description PC2 NITE Indicates a Night Beacon failure on a Slave Power Converter.
+The last digit will change reflecting the failed Power Converter.
+PC1 AAOL / PC1 ANITE Indicates a Night Beacon failure on the designated AOL (Uppermost) Beacon and the system is in low intensity White Night MKR T1 Indicates a Marker failure on a specific Tier.
+If multiple Tiers are installed the last digit will change to that designated Tier number PC1A DAY Indicates a failure on the designated AOL (Uppermost) Beacon in day mode PC2 DAY Indicates a Day Beacon failure on a Slave Power Converter.
+The last digit will change reflecting the failed Power Converter.
+PEC ERR Indicates an alarm on the Photocell.
 The system has failed to change modes within 19 hours through the photocell transition process.
-PC MODE Indicates the power converter is not in the same mode as the controller.
-PC CFG Indicates the configuration in the power converter does not match the configuration that was programmed into the controller PC DIM Indicates the beacon intensity is low on the displayed power converter.
-ACOM ER Indicates a loss of communication between the controller and the designated AOL (uppermost) beacon.
-COM ERR Indicates a loss of communication between the controller and the power converter or the controller and the MOD1 RLC Output PCB's CFG ERR Indicates too many devices have been added to the system based on the configuration of the controller or the addressing switch has been selected to the wrong position.
-PC(X) J06 Serial port is not responding.
-The cable may be disconnected or damaged.
-PC(X) SYN PC sync issue between PCB1 and MOD(X) boards POP OVR The controller has found more connected devices than it can support.
+PC MODE Indicates the Power Converter is not in the same mode as the Controller.
+PC CFG Indicates the configuration in the Power Converter does not match the configuration that was programmed into the Controller PC DIM Indicates the Beacon intensity is low on the displayed Power Converter.
+ACOM ER Indicates a loss of communication between the Controller and the designated AOL (Uppermost) Beacon.
+COM ERR Indicates a loss of communication between the Controller and the Power Converters or the Controller and the MOD1 RLC Output PCB's VF ERR Indicates the input AC Voltage and / or Frequency to the Controller is not within specified ranges.
+CFG ERR Indicates too many devices have been added to the system based on the Configuration of the Controller or the Addressing Switch has been selected to the wrong position.